Mahlon "Jack" J. DawleyOctober 15, 1923 ~ April 25, 2017 (age 93)

 In October, 2015, Jack went on the 16th Freedom Honor Flight to Washington, D.C. and visited the WWII Memorial and several others.
 One of a small number of WWII veterans on the trip, it was a special and meaningful day for him.

 Jack had a variety of interests and enjoyed snowmobiling and motorcycling, in addition to being a life-long fan of auto racing and John Deere tractors and collectibles.
 He enjoyed music and singing and was a member of the Sparta Barbershop singing group.

 Jack is survived by two daughters, Nalrae Horman of Onalaska, and Jackie Dawley (Lynn DeVon) of San Francisco, two grandchildren, Jody (Melissa) Horman of Holmen, and Emilie Coulon of Aix-en-Provence, France, four great grandsons, Andy, Sam and JT Horman and Ethan Coulon, and a niece and nephew, Kate and Marv Spielman of Sparta.
 Jack was predeceased by his wife, Helen.
 He will be greatly missed by his family and friends.
 The family requests that memorial donations be made to the Freedom Honor Flight.

-A private family burial will be held later this summer in Woodlawn Cemetery, Sparta.
+A private family burial will be in Woodlawn Cemetery, Sparta.
+A Celebration of Life will be held from 3 p.m. until 6 p.m. on Wednesday, July 12, 2017 at Prairie House, 318 E. Montgomery Street, Sparta.
 To leave an online condolence for the Dawley family, please visit www.schanhoferfh.com

 The Lanham-Schanhofer Funeral Home, Sparta, is assisting the family with funeral arrangements.